Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

             JwtSecurityTokenHandler.DefaultMapInboundClaims = false;
      ```

-1. Still in the `ConfigureServices` method of `Startup.cs'`, we created the policies that wraps the authorization requirements in it.
+1. Still in the `ConfigureServices` method of `Startup.cs`, we created the policies that wraps the authorization requirements in it.
 It is a good practice to wrap your authorization rules in policies, even if it is just one role, because policies are easily expandable, support unit tests, can have multiple requirements, can be code based and [more](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1):

     ```CSharp
         services.AddAuthorization(options =>